CodeChron/fullstack-js-with-meteor-react-docs/README.md

 TODO: insert an overview of the main features and area of focus.

-## The app we'll build

-TODO: Insert screen cap of the finished app

 ##Prerequisites
 - Basic knowledge of HTML, JavaScript, and use of a command line terminal.
 - A laptop with a code editor of your choice.
 We’ll be using [Sublime Text](http://www.sublimetext.com/3 ).